yochaigal/cairn/wip/more-faq.md

 ### Do monsters use the same combat rules as PCs (e.g. critical save)?
 - Yes, monsters use the exact same combat rules as PCs, with the exception of rolling on the [Scars Table](/cairn-srd#scars-1) at 0 HP.

 ### How does having 10 inventory slots actually work?
+When a Fatigue occupies an inventory slot, that slot cannot be used for items, equipment, spellbooks, etc. When the Fatigue is cleared, the inventory slot is once more available.

+#### What happens when there are no more empty slots, and Fatigue is applied to a slot that includes an item?
+The player must drop an item to accommodate the Fatigue.

 ### What are examples of deprived conditions?